liamcottle/blog.liamcottle.com/_posts/2022-05-18-the-start-of-a-new-blog.markdown

 ***What now?***

-If you're interested in following along with whatever I decide to write here, feel free to add my [RSS Feed][rss-feed] to your favourite reader app, or add the site to your bookmarks.
+If you're interested in following along with whatever I decide to write here, feel free to add my [Atom Feed][atom-feed] to your favourite reader app, or add the site to your bookmarks.

 ***How else can I follow you?***